 If one of your goals as an endurance athlete is to decrease weight and body fat, you may be rethinking what you put on your plate, but what you consume from a cup may have as great an impact on your body composition.

 Sugar-sweetened drinks contribute the most calories in many American diets, not only soft drinks, but also fruit-flavored drinks and sweetened iced teas.
 These beverages may also be edging out healthier drinks that provide vitamins and minerals.
 Sweetened drinks are often available in large or super-sized amounts.
 And liquid calories may not have the same satisfying effect as solid foods, as slurping replaces chewing, not giving your brain as much to register that you have eaten.
 While there may be timing intervals during a demanding training period when liquid recovery drinks and the additional calories are needed and welcome, those products also provide specific nutrients for the recovery process, rather than empty calories.
 So be aware of liquid choices, their calories, and their nutrient contribution, and use them appropriately.
-Table 1.3 outlines some of the designer waters on the market today.

 See what to eat and when with Sports Nutrition for Endurance Athletes.
 Ryan demystifies optimum daily nutrition and shows simple steps to make the best decisions about what you eat and drink.